 So what do you get from testing with OutSystems?
 The number of bugs introduced is typically much smaller when compared with traditional development technologies, which translates to fewer test-and-fix cycles and greatly reduces development and delivery effort.

 Keep in mind that integrity validations, self-healing capabilities, and impact analysis won’t eliminate the need for testing during the application lifecycle.
-OutSystems actually goes software package integrity, validating the overall quality of application, which includes a set of functional, performance, and security criteria.
+OutSystems actually does software package integrity, validating the overall quality of application, which includes a set of functional, performance, and security criteria.

 Testing throughout Delivery Lifecycle